 Our definition emphasizes welfare, which should be understood in a broad sense, that is, as more or less synonymous with "quality of life", "living conditions", or "well-being" (the term used in Smulders, 1995).
-What may matter is thus not only the per capita amount of marketable consumption goods, but also fundamental aspects like health, life expectancy, and enjoyment of services from the ecological system: capability to lead a worthwhile life.
+What may matter is thus not only the per capita amount of marketable consumption goods, but also fundamental aspects like health, life expectancy, and enjoyment of services from the ecological system.
+In summary: capability to lead a worthwhile life.

 To make this more specific, consider preferences as represented by the period utility function of a "typical individual".
 Suppose two variables enter as arguments, namely consumption, c, of a marketable produced good and some measure, q, of the quality of services from the eco-system.
-Suppose further that the period utility function is of CES form:2
+Suppose further that the period utility function is of constant-elasticity-of-substitution (CES) form: